Dual Connections in Nonparametric Classical Information Geometry: Orlicz Spaces

 \section{Orlicz Spaces}

 We present here the aspects of the theory of Orlicz spaces that will be relevant for the construction of the information manifold.
-Similarly oriented short introductions to the subject can be found in \cite{Pistone/Sempi, Pistone/Rogantin,Gibilisco/Pistone}.
-For more comprehensive accounts the reader is refered to the monographs \cite{Rao/Ren} and \cite{Krasnoselskii/Rutickii}.
+For more comprehensive accounts, as well as for the proofs of all statements in this section, the reader is referred to the monographs of \citet{RaoRen91} and \citet{KrasnoselskiiRutickii61}.